War economy: World War II

 Heading into World War II, the Nazis introduced new policies that not only caused the unemployment rate to drop but also created a competent war machine in clear violation of the Treaty of Versailles.
 The Third Reich implemented a draft and built factories to supply its quickly expanding military.
-Both actions created jobs for many Germans who had been struggling from the economic collapse after World War I. However, while unemployment rates plummeted, "by 1939, government debt stood at over 40 billion Reichsmarks (equivalent to billion euros)."
+Both actions created jobs for many Germans who had been struggling from the economic collapse after World War I. However, while unemployment rates plummeted, "by 1939, government debt stood at over 40 billion Reichsmarks (equivalent to billion euros in 2021 value)."
 During the war, Germany heavily exploited the economies of the countries that it conquered.

 The most important one, according to the historians Boldorf and Scherner, was France and "her highly developed economy... [being] one of the biggest in Europe."
 That is further supported when the authors later reveal how the French economy provided for 11 percent of Germany's national income during the occupation, which covered five months of Germany's total income during the war.
 Using extortion and forced labor, the Nazis siphoned off much of France's economic output.

 For example, during the early months of the German occupation, Vichy France was forced to pay a "quartering" fee of twenty million Reichsmarks per day.
 Supposedly, the fee was payment for the Nazi occupation forces.
 In reality, the money was used to fuel the war economy.
 Germany employed numerous methods to support its war effort.
 However, the German surrender to the Allies makes it difficult to tell what the Nazis' economic policies would have yielded in the long term.